All production positions have been filled for the 2015 season. Please check back in January for 2016 job positngs.

 Monday, November 17th BOULDER AEA general auditions (9am-5pm, by appointment): University of Colorado Boulder Campus, Carlson Gymnasium 304

-Please bring with you to the general auditions two copies of your headshot and resume stapled together.
-Pease prepare two contrasting classical pieces, no more than three minutes total in length.
+Please bring with you to the general auditions one copy of your headshot and resume stapled together.
+Pease prepare two contrasting classical pieces, no more than two minutes total in length.
 At least one piece should be Shakespeare, in verse.
-Please consider pieces from plays in our 2014 season.

 The Colorado Shakespeare Festival is an equal opportunity employer and encourages actors of underrepresented groups to audition for our season.